 Neuroscience and psychology ask how animals learn.
-It is the study of some examples of learning and intelligence.
-Reinforcement learning asks how we can make an agent that learns.
+They are the study of some examples of learning and intelligence.
+RL asks how we can make an agent that learns.
 It is the study of learning and intelligence in general (animal, computer, match-boxes, purely theoretical, etc.).
 In this course we may discuss the relationship between RL and computational neuroscience in one lecture, but in general will not concern ourselves with how animals learn (other than, perhaps, for intuition and motivation).